withastro/docs/src/pages/en/guides/markdown-content.md

 Instead of putting your Markdown/MDX files in the `src/pages/` directory to create page routes, you can [generate pages dynamically](/en/core-concepts/routing/#dynamic-routes).

 To access your Markdown content, pass the `<Content/>` component through the Astro page’s `props`.
-You can then retrieve the component from `Astro.props` and render it in your pagetemplate.
+You can then retrieve the component from `Astro.props` and render it in your page template.

 ```astro title="src/pages/[slug].astro" {9-11} "Content" "Astro.props.post"
 ---